The Anatomy of a Gluten Free, Allergy Friendly Pancake

 For example, peanut butter is considered an egg substitute.
 You know where that works best?
 In peanut butter cookies.

 Bananas are also listed as an egg substitute.
 Yup, you guessed it.
 Great for banana bread.
-I will say, bananas are good in muffins too, but will impart a banana flavor on your muffins.
+I will say, bananas are good in muffins as well, but will impart a banana flavour on your muffins.

-Both flax (meal) eggs and chia (seeds) eggs are great options, and don’t mess with the flavor.
+Both flax (meal) eggs and chia (seeds) eggs are great options, and don’t mess with the flavour.
+However, chia seed meal will absolutely change the texture of your baked goods.

 Related Recipe: Mini Pancake Stack